-The renovation of the Mercedes-Benz Superdome’s 400-level suites was the first since Hurricane Katrina.
+The Mercedes-Benz Superdome Suite Renovations on the 400 was the first since Hurricane Katrina.
 As part of a larger package of upgrades to the stadium, the suites were totally gutted and rebuilt in one off-season.

 The renovation removed the old suites’ individual restrooms as those were constructed before the requirements of the Americans with Disabilities Act mandated restroom size.
 It was more efficient to offer blocks of restrooms on the concourse rather than private ones in each suite.
 In the end, the change created more space within the suites themselves making them more spacious for the guests.